Git Access

 Annotations follow the Web Annotation Data Model and are serialized as JSON-LD.

-Within the Annotation’s file you’ll find a body section with the following subsections:
+Within the Annotation’s file you’ll find the following subsections:

 • tagset – the URL of the Tagset GitLab/Git project.
 This URL also contains the ID of the Tagset.